Axis LMS SlidePoint Presentations

 ||< 1 second

-If you've disabled the navigation at the bottom of the page, it's up to you to map out your presentation so that users can reach every slide they need to.
+If you've disabled the navigation at the bottom of the slide, it's up to you to map out your presentation so that users can reach every slide they need to.
 One of the simplest, most fluid transitions to create (and can be copied onto almost every slide) is an arrow button.

 To make your smooth and simple transition arrow, follow these steps: